Shashika6/To-do-list/README.md

 ## Future improvements

 - Improve UX by adding prompts on user action (eg:- delete)
+- Store search params in url to keep the data on page refresh
 - Allowing user to edit recurrence and add a due date with reminder
 - Use a cron job like aws lambda for auto generation of to-do
 - Use docker for one script setup of project
 - Improve test coverage by adding more unit and e2e tests
+- Improve priority mapping to use numbers for better filtering

 ## Tech Stack